ajyoon/bml-lang.org/content/docs/reference/js_library.md

 toc = true
 +++

-The bml library is exposed by a single function:
+The bml library is mostly exposed by a single function:

 ```ts
 bml(sourceString: string, renderSettings: object?)